vuestorefront/vue-storefront/packages/core/docs/commercetools/use-facet.md

 # `useFacet` <Badge text="Enterprise" type="info" />

-> This feature is a part of our commercial offering but also exists in Open Source version of commercetools integration simple search based on product and category endpoints.
+> This feature is a part of our commercial offering but also exists in Open Source version of commercetools integration (simple search based on product and category endpoints).
 Read more about a Vue Storefront Enterprise Cloud [here](https://www.vuestorefront.io/cloud)

 ## Features